Bad breath: Tongue

 The most common location for mouth-related halitosis is the tongue.
 Tongue bacteria produce malodourous compounds and fatty acids, and account for 80 to 90% of all cases of mouth-related bad breath.
 Large quantities of naturally occurring bacteria are often found on the posterior dorsum of the tongue, where they are relatively undisturbed by normal activity.
 This part of the tongue is relatively dry and poorly cleansed, and the convoluted microbial structure of the tongue dorsum provides an ideal habitat for anaerobic bacteria, which flourish under a continually-forming tongue coating of food debris, dead epithelial cells, postnasal drip and overlying bacteria, living and dead.
 When left on the tongue, the anaerobic respiration of such bacteria can yield either the putrescent smell of indole, skatole, polyamines, or the "rotten egg" smell of volatile sulfur compounds (VSCs) such as hydrogen sulfide, methyl mercaptan, allyl methyl sulfide, and dimethyl sulfide.
 The presence of halitosis-producing bacteria on the back of the tongue is not to be confused with tongue coating.
 Bacteria are invisible to the naked eye, and degrees of white tongue coating are present in most people with and without halitosis.
-A visible white tongue coating does not always equal the back of the tongue as an origin of halitosis, however a "white tongue" is thought to be a sign of halitosis.
-In oral medicine generally, a white tongue is considered a sign of several medical conditions.
-Patients with periodontal disease were shown to have sixfold prevalence of tongue coating compared with normal subjects.
+A visible white tongue coating does not always equal the back of the tongue as an origin of halitosis; however, a "white tongue" is thought to be a sign of halitosis.
+In oral medicine, generally, a white tongue is considered a sign of several medical conditions.
+Patients with periodontal disease were shown to have a sixfold prevalence of tongue coating compared with normal subjects.
 Halitosis patients were also shown to have significantly higher bacterial loads in this region compared to individuals without halitosis.